Skip to main content

 Who pays more interest on $10,000?
 Ivy Bank pays $10 more than Varo Bank annually ($385 vs $375).

-Choose Ivy Bank if you want a no-strings-attached account.
+Choose Ivy Bank if getting the best rate matters most, or you want a no-strings-attached account.
 Choose Varo Bank if you're an Android user, or you want Zelle for quick transfers.

 Important Considerations